Come April 2020, Maruti will not sell any diesel cars in India.

-The Nexa offering that is the S-Cross is expected to get Maruti’s 1.5-litre petrol engine which is also present in the Ciaz and Ertiga.
+From the current set of petrol engines that the company offers in India, it is possible that the S-Cross could get the new 1.5-litre K15 engine coupled with the carmaker’s ‘Smart Hybrid’ mild-hybrid technology featuring an additional lithium ion battery.
+This unit was first introduced on the Ciaz facelift and then on the second-gen Ertiga where it is offered with a choice of a 5-speed manual or a 4-speed automatic transmission.
 It is rated at 105PS and 138Nm and is expected to be offered in the same state of tune in the S-Cross.
 While this engine currently adheres to BS 4 norms, it should soon be upgraded to meet BS 6 regulations.
-This engine is slightly more powerful than the S-Cross’ 1.3-litre diesel, which is rated at 90PS and 200Nm.

 As seen in the pricing of the Ciaz and Ertiga with the different powertrains, the petrol-powered S-Cross is likely to be cheaper by nearly a lakh or more.
 That would mean that the Maruti S-Cross could have a starting price of less than Rs 8 lakh with the 1.5-litre petrol mild-hybrid engine coupled with the manual gearbox.
 With the possible introduction of the 1.5-litre petrol engine, the S-Cross will also get an automatic option for the first time in India.

 While it will be the end of the road of the diesel-powered S-Cross by April 2020, Maruti might introduce a BS 6-compliant diesel engine if there is enough demand for it.
 The company has hinted that it could plonk a BS 6-compliant 1.5-litre diesel engine or something even bigger.
 So, it is likely that the carmaker’s in-house developed 1.5-litre diesel will make its way into the S-Cross, provided Maruti plans to reintroduce diesel cars after April 2020.